yyz1989/NoSPA-RDF-Data-Cube-Validator/README.md

   * Validation by SPARQL queries with Virtuoso: 1 hour 22 min
   * Validation by SPARQL queries with Jena Parser: 58 min
   * Validation by NoSPA: 39 sec

+### Prospects

+Due to lack of faluty datasets, my tests may not cover all cases.
+Please give me any feedback and suggestion if you are using this software so I can keep improving its quality.

+I am still working on some minor changes related to the functionalities.
+I am planning to make a fair front end when it gets stabilized.